floriensk/deep_learning_homework/README.md

 + the comparison of the training time in connection with accuracy
 + the benefits of different activation functions on model parameters
 + how does DropOut and freezing affect the accuracy
-+ effect of the number of Dense and Conv2D layers
++ effects of the number of Dense and Conv2D layers